ajithanil0727/Interview_Scheduler/README.md

 Open your terminal, navigate to the desired path and run the following command to clone the repository:

-- git clone <your-github-repo-url>  #wait to clone the repository
+- git clone https://github.com/ajithanil0727/Interview_Scheduler.git    #wait to clone the repository
 - cd interview_scheduler                                                #navigate to the project directory
 - docker-compose build                                                  #build the docker container
 - docker-compose up                                                     #Run the docker container

-#### Api EndPoints
+### 2. Api EndPoints

 Api Documentation : ( https://www.notion.so/API-Documentation-Interview-Scheduler-ac5e1d3feb434694ad5bf7580fe84147?pvs=4 )